 No announcements are made in lecture.
 All announcements are sent by Prof. Olney or the Head GSI via email and then posted on bCourses "pages" tab.
-Some announcements may contain links to additional readings from current news sources.
-These readings are to be considered required assigned readings for the course; links will be added to the "files" tab of our bCourses page.
 If you would like to make a written announcement to all Econ 1 students, send it to Prof. Olney for inclusion in her weekly email.
 Be sure you include a student name and contact info in the announcement.
 Prof. Olney reserves the right to delete announcements that are not relevant to Econ 1.